gureckis/slidev-theme-neversink/docs/markdown.md

 </div>
 ```

-With the new before the markdown text begins.
+with the new line before the markdown text begins.

 This is also true around [slots in layouts](/layouts#slots).